Hippos, Anthrax And Hunger Make A Deadly Mix

 In 2011, as the hippos succumbed to the anthrax infections, local villagers butchered their carcasses for their meat.

-Soon more than 500 human anthrax cases were reported in the area and at least 5 people died.
+Soon more than 500 human anthrax cases were reported in the area and at least five people died.

 This was a major outbreak.
 Local health officials were even pulling in foreign disease experts including Marx to respond to it.
 Despite this, Marx and her colleagues found that nearly a quarter of the local residents said that the rash of cases wouldn't stop them from continuing to butcher dead hippos.